sgmurphy/wordpress-plugins/image-sizes/readme.txt

 1. Upload `image-sizes` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the **Plugins** menu in WordPress
-3. Go to **Image Sizes** menu from the left and choose which of the sizes you want to prevent from generating.
+3. Go to **ThumbPress** menu from the left and choose which of the sizes you want to prevent from generating.

 == Frequently Asked Questions ==